orion-ui/orion-ui/docs/contributing/component.md

 The you have to enter the name of your package.

 ```:no-line-numbers{2}
+┌
+🥨 --> Welcome to Orion CLI
+│
-✔ Select what you want to do · package
+◇  Select what you want to do
+│  New package
+│
-?
-What's the name of your package ? ›
+◆  What's the name of your package?
+│  Package name
+└
 ```

 ::: tip